pallets/click/docs/commands-and-groups.rst

 Basic Group Example
 ---------------------
-A group wraps command(s).
+A group wraps one or more commands.
 After being wrapped, the commands are nested under that group.
 You can see that on the help pages and in the execution.
 By default, invoking the group with no command shows the help page.

 .. click:example::
     @click.group()